A polar bear in a file photo. (Jeff J Mitchell/Getty Images)

 The world's largest clinical trial to examine whether aspirin can prevent cancers returning has begun in the UK.

 About 11,000 people who have had early bowel, breast, prostate, stomach and oesophageal cancer will be involved.
+Uncertainty about the drug's possible anti-cancer qualities has led to fierce medical debate in recent years.

 If it is proven to work, scientists say it would be "game-changing", by providing a cheap and effective way to help more patients survive.